torrejonv/teranode/devops_roadmap.md

 We need to account for different phases of open source of the codebase, the timeline is still unknown as some key stakeholders are nervous of opening up the codebase as MIT or Apache.
 Which means that for the initial Milestone 3 with TAAL and GP we will need to figure out a way to provide them binaries/images to run without the source code.
 We will be sharing the pre-built binaries and the docker images associated with them.
 These are really hard to reverse engineer and given that GP and TAAL are considered friendly parties, we should be fine.
 Source code would not be released as of milestone 3 as there's still a lot of cleaning that needs to be done before we open source the project.

-## UBSV Binary
+## Teranode Binary
-The ubsv repo where the current teranode code resides will be open sourced.
+The teranode repo where the current teranode code resides will be open sourced.
 This repo will include a runnable version of the teranode code as well as ci/cd to build the executable.
 - People will have the option to build from source.
 This will be available at later stages as we will need to have a stable version of the software before we can publish it.
 - People will also have the ability to run pre-built and published executable for both arm64 and amd64.
 This will be deployed to a package manager probably github packages (as not to host and manage yet another thing).
 These will follow a versioning scheme that will be defined later. #todo define versioning scheme and schedules (feature based, scheduled releases, release train)